FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/docs/docker-compose.md

 Both the backend and celery use the same Dockerfile of the project be setup.

 Backend uses a entrypoint script to run migrate, register_ais and load fixtures before starting the backend server.

+Our `docker-compose.web.yml` file has only the webapp as service.
+Specifying both .yml files combines them to one configuration.
+Currently we fetch the GitHub repository of the webapp to build the image, since we need to patch in the backend URL.

 #### Waiting for mysql and redis to be up and running
 Especially mysql takes some time to start up.
 We need to wait for it to be available, so the backend and celery do not throw errors.